Stocks subdued as investors waver over U.S. inflation signals

-The MSCI world equity index (.MIWD00000PUS) was 0.1% higher, edging towards record highs hit earlier in June.
+The MSCI world equity index was 0.1% higher, edging towards record highs hit earlier in June.

 Wall Street futures pointed to a stronger open a day after the tech-heavy Nasdaq closed at a record high.
 S&P 500 e-minis and Nasdaq futures were both 0.3% firmer.

 In Asia too markets made small gains.
-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was 0.1% higher, recovering from a one-month trough touched earlier this week, while Japan's Nikkei (.N225) was unchanged.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was 0.1% higher, recovering from a one-month trough touched earlier this week, while Japan’s Nikkei was unchanged.

 Investors are now pricing the first full U.S. interest rate rise for February 2023 compared to December 2022 in the immediate aftermath of the Fed meeting.